antoniamlg/GT_GWASproject/Organization/gwas_steps.md

 ```bash
 plink --bfile GWA-QC --het --out GWA-QC
 ```
+-> failed for the unknown-chip data: Error: --het requires at least one polymorphic autosomal marker

 calculate the observed heterozygosity rate per individual using the formula:

 Het = (N(NM) − O(Hom))/N(NM) -> look at the exercises!